-- the development of a consistent work pattern, and
+- the development of a consistent work pattern

 - the regularity and punctuality of attendance and submissions.

-The expectation for attendance within the University is at least ninety percent of programmed sessions in a unit of study unless notified absent with reasonable cause – that is, ninety percent of lectures, tutorials or seminars in a theory unit; ninety per cent of programmed studio days in a studio unit.
+The expectation for attendance within the University is at least 90 percent of programmed sessions in a unit of study unless notified absent with reasonable cause that is, 90 percent of nominated lectures, tutorials or seminars in a theory unit; 90 percent of programmed studio days in a studio unit.